Technology / System Admin

 What is a Serverless Database?

-For example, a popular media application called Plex uses a database called SQLite.
-SQLite is a self-managed database as a file.
-With traditional databases, an application or service would communicate with a database controller.
-That database controller includes database drivers that interpret DB calls from apps with the database itself.
+That database controller includes drivers that interpret DB calls from apps with the database itself.
 That database controller is part of the (Plex) app with SQLite.
 This kind of database has the benefit of being extremely portable, too.

-What Types of Databases Does AWS offer?
+What Types of Databases Does AWS Offer?

 AWS offers eight different types of serverless databases.
 Those database types include: